 Walking down Main Street has always been a highlight for me.
 Enjoying the sweet memories that rush in from when I was a child.
-Anyone who has been to one of the several Disney theme parks around the world will have encountered Main Street USA and those experiences will last a lifetime.
+Anyone who has been to one of the several Disney theme parks worldwide will have encountered Main Street USA, and those experiences will last a lifetime.

 As an example of a subtle difference, each of the Main Street USA areas has a train station above the entrance, at every Disney park except the ones in Shanghai and Tokyo.
 Each Disney park Main Street also has a centrally located castle at the end of it, that leads into the portion of the ride of the park.
 However, the castles have different names at different Disney parks — the original Disneyland in California and the one in Hong Kong call it Sleeping Beauty’s Castle, Walt Disney World in Florida and the Disney park in Tokyo call it Cinderella’s Castle, while EuroDisney in Paris calls it Chateau du la Bell a Bois Dormant and the Shanghai Disney park calls it the Enchanted Storybook Castle.